Students Opportunities

 Emergency care is available at the Fisciano Campus health center free of charge for all incoming exchange students.

-(additional info is included in the section During your stay)
+(additional info is included also in the section Upon your Arrival and During your stay)

 According to the new procedure implemented by the Italian Ministry of University, non-EU exchange students who need to apply for a visa must do it through an online platform called UNIVERSITALY